-In this case, Medical Protection was able to serve a robust letter of response denying liability, based on our legal team's assessment and the quality of Dr Q's medical records, supplemented by a helpful detailed account provided by Dr Q.
+In this case, Medical Protection was able to serve a robust response denying liability, based on our legal team's assessment and the quality of Dr Q's medical records, supplemented by a helpful detailed account provided by Dr Q.

-This approach by Medical Protection enabled the claim to be dealt with rapidly, without the need to instruct an independent expert.
+This approach by Medical Protection enabled the claim to be dealt with rapidly, without the need to instruct an independent expert witness or generate expenditure on an expert report.

-The letter of response served by Medical Protection highlighted the appropriate history and examination performed by Dr Q and the lack of clinical indication for antibiotics.
-It also explained that Miss G was already on first-line empirical antibiotic treatment, started by another clinician for a different problem, and it would be inappropriate to interfere with that clinician's recommendation.
+The response served by Medical Protection highlighted the appropriate history and examination performed by Dr Q and the lack of clinical indication for antibiotics.
+It also explained that Miss G was already on firstline empirical antibiotic treatment, started by another clinician for a different problem, and that advice to stop the course a day early would not have been appropriate because incomplete antibiotic courses promote the growing problem of antibiotic resistance.

-Miss G's solicitors discontinued the claim after receiving the firm letter of response from Medical Protection.
+Miss G's solicitors discontinued the claim after receiving the firm response from Medical Protection.

-- On receiving a complaint, members may be shocked and aggrieved to see allegations that are factually incorrect and may in addition be medically misconceived.
+- On being notified of a claim, members may be shocked and aggrieved to see - allegations that are factually incorrect and may in addition be medically misconceived.
 In this case, we see contradictory allegations, where Dr Q is simultaneously being criticised for failing to stop an antibiotic and for failure to prescribe an antibiotic. - Medical Protection is accustomed to allegations of this nature and takes care to address them fully, with a comprehensive rebuttal of all factual and clinical inaccuracies.
 In this we are greatly assisted by thorough accounts of incidents from our members, and especially quality documentation in the form of contemporaneous medical records.